 In this episode:

 This is the inaugural podcast of CupCakes For The Tribe.
-Up and running, the podcast includes some regular features - What's It Mean (help with slang terms) and interviews - for this episode it's Frank Portman, first-time author of the high school tale called "King Dork".
-Plus the podcast runs down a day's worth of calories and how they're burned off, even wheile sleeping.
-There's a story on celebrity cars and urban legends.
-Always striving to bring you a variety of interesting takes on the world around us - Thanks for listening to CupCakes For The Tribe!
+Up and running, the podcast includes some regular features - What's It Mean (help dissecting slang terms) and interviews - on the phone is Frank Portman, first-time author of the high school story called "King Dork".
+Plus the podcast runs down a day's worth of calories and how they're burned off, even while sleeping.
+There's a story about the wheels celebrities are toolin' around town in and the lowdown on urban legends.